-As described in Note 1 to the financial statements, in 2020, the Ballet adopted ASU 2018-08, Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+As discussed in Note 2 to the financial statements, in 2021, the Ballet adopted the Financial Accounting Standards Board Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606).
 Our opinion is not modified with respect to this matter.